rosetta-labs-erb/authority-boundary-ledger/index.md

 This matters for teams building long‑running agents, enterprise workflows, or AI systems operating under regulatory or fiduciary constraints.

----

-## **A Skill Gap at the Frontier**

-Building governable AI requires a different skillset than building capable AI.

-It requires equally smart people who:

-* Think in nested systems over software features
-* Leverage environmental structure to influence behaviour across all scales
-* Understand institutional decision-making (beyond user needs)
-* Can translate legal/compliance requirements into technical architecture
-* Know how to port "essential governance properties" into new paradigms

-These people exist, but are currently pushing other frontiers. **That's the gap.**

----

 ## **What I've Learned**